zistro/i3fornoob/README.md

 # i3fornoob
 This is intented for arch users.
 If you want to use this for another distro plz check if you package manager has these packages listed below.
-I will try to make this as simple as possible.
+I will try to make this as simple as possible.Then boot into i3wm then do the following.

 # Lesgooo
 * Install i3wm with archinstall select i3 in profiles section and for audio select pipewire